alexander-soare/framework-agnostic-vqe-tutorial/01_Prereading.md

 #### A quantum computer evaluates the objective function in our search space

-Our "search space" is the space of all possible states of our quantum system, and the "objective function" is the energy associated with a given state.
+Our "search space" is some subspace of all possible states of our quantum system, and the "objective function" is the energy associated with a given state.
 VQE makes use of a quantum system to actually measure the energy of a prepared state.
 Cool!
 So now we have a feasible way of actually computing an eigenvalue (**this is meant to be an Aha! moment by the way**).

 #### We're actually getting an upper bound for the ground state energy